Cees Groot: Pittsburgh Phantoms

 Moving to Pittsburgh, United States in 1967, Groot would go on to play a total of three seasons for the Pittsburgh Phantoms in the National Premier Soccer League (NPSL).
 After his period in the U.S., Groot returned to the Netherlands, and decided to play for his hometown side ZVV Zaandijk again.
 However, having played for the non-recognized NPSL, his request to play for Zaandijk was declined by the KNVB, the governing body of football in the Netherlands.
 This ruling meant that Groot was no longer eligible to play or coach football in the Netherlands.

 VV Zaandijk

 In February 1968, the KNVB decided to overturn their initial ruling, and permit Groot to play football again in the Netherlands starting 1 June 1968.
 Groot took it upon himself to debut for ZVV Zaandijk in March, three months earlier than the court ruling.
 However, he broke his leg in the first match back and was sidelined from football for months, leading to his eventual retirement.

+Family

+Cees' younger brother Henk also played at Ajax.
+His grandson Kick Groot is a football player.